One Day in Key West Travel Guide Pins 1

 After exploring the Shipwreck Treasures Museum, you can learn more about the profitable shipwreck industry at the Mel Fisher Maritime Museum.
 It displays a collection of artifacts from 17th-century shipwrecks.

-You can satisfy your curiosity about pirates and treasures while viewing authentic artifacts.
-To enhance your experience even further, we recommend learning the story of the treasure hunter Mel Fisher before visiting the museum.
+You can satisfy your curiosity about pirates and treasures while viewing authentic relics.
+To enhance your experience even further, I recommend learning the story of the treasure hunter Mel Fisher before visiting the museum.

 The Hemingway Home & Museum